thandipearl/AI/README.md

 - Meta follows behind
 - OpenAI is investing much less in comparison

-This already tells a story about scale and resources.
+This already tells us about scale and resources.

 ---